Rodeoclash/vodon-player/README.md

 ## Todo:

-1. Add multiple videos at once
+1. Fix up tool problems when loading documents in TLDraw
 2. Drag and drop to add video (including multiple)
-3. Notes on videos (should us a rich text system)
-4. Drawing on videos (should be assigned to notes first)
-5. Fullscreen
-6. Switch player POV via number keys
+3. Select multiple videos at once
-7. Skip forward / back n number of seconds using w, s
+4. Skip forward / back n number of seconds using w, s
-8. Settings page to configure things like skip distance
+5. Settings page to configure things like skip distance
-9. Roster / players assignable to videos
+6. Roster / players assignable to videos